ismet55555/yojenkins/misc/TOOD.md

     - t = threading.Timer(30.0, my_function)

 - Folder combine the following:
   - items
   - jobs
   - subfolders
   - views

 - Folder
     - View delete

-- Also have a create job in jobs section
+- Create job

-- Get folder create: JOB working
+  - in folder
+  - in job

+- Create job
+  - with blank config file
+  - with specified config file
-    - with the config file
+  - with interpolated config file

+- __main__.py
-- in __main__.py sort in alphabetical order
+  - sort in alphabetical order
+  - Split into separate files and just import the files (will this work with click?)

 - Format everything
+  - yapf

 - Add pre-commit hook on the code
     - https://github.com/google/yapf/tree/main/plugins